OlypsisAli/ClawCode/README.md

 Built by [@OlypsisAli](https://github.com/OlypsisAli) while shipping features on [Thesis](https://thesis.so), Feb 2026.

-Born out of frustration with the gap between "AI can write code" and "AI can ship production features."
+Born out of the gap between "AI can write code" and "AI can ship production features."
 ClawCode is the bridge.

 ---